LeKovr/consup/Dockerfiles/baseapp/README.md

 The following additions has been made to base image:

-* Run apt with  repo caching from master image
 * Run consul agent linked to master consul server

 ### Installation